passakornit/frontend-service/README.md

-# CI/CD Pipeline - Pipepline
+# CI Pipeline - dummy Node.js application

-This repository contains a GitHub Actions workflow for a comprehensive CI/CD pipeline designed to build, scan, and deploy Docker images to Amazon ECR.
+This repository contains a GitHub Actions workflow for a comprehensive CI pipeline designed to build, scan, and deploy Docker images to Amazon ECR.
 The pipeline is configured to run on pull requests targeting the `main` branch, as well as via manual triggers using workflow dispatch.

 ## Overview